Breeders' Cup: Television

 NBC broadcast the Breeders' Cup from its inception in 1984 through 2005.
 In 2006, ESPN took over the television contract for eight years through 2013.
 However, in January 2012 the Breeders' Cup announced a new contract with NBC Sports, superseding the final two years of the ESPN contract.
 Beginning in 2012, the Breeders' Cup would be broadcast in its entirety on NBCSN, except for the Classic which would be televised by NBC.
 In 2014, NBC announced a 10-year extension of their media rights to the Breeders' Cup.
 In 2015, NBC Sports announced a 3-year extension of their partnership to broadcast events from the Breeders' Cup Challenge series.

 The Breeders' Cup races were called by Tom Durkin from 1984 through 2005, and by Trevor Denman from 2006 to 2012.
 The Breeders' Cup has used two announcers in recent years, with Larry Collmus calling the races for the network shows, and the host track's announcer calling for the regular in-house and simulcast feeds.

 Race tracks

 The Breeders' Cup is held at different racetracks.
-Santa Anita Park has hosted the event more than any other track—it will host its 11th Breeders' Cup in 2023.
+Santa Anita Park has hosted the event more than any other track — it hosted its 11th Breeders' Cup in 2023.
 Churchill Downs has hosted nine times.
-Belmont Park hosted the series four times, and Gulfstream Park and Hollywood Park each hosted the meet three times.
+Belmont Park hosted the series four times, and Gulfstream Park, Hollywood Park and Keeneland each hosted the meet three times.

 Since 2008 the Breeders' Cup has rotated exclusively between two tracks in California (Santa Anita and Del Mar) and two in Kentucky (Churchill Downs and Keeneland).
+Del Mar hosted the Breeders' Cup in 2024 and 2025, marking the first time the event had been held in consecutive years at a single location since Santa Anita held the event in 2012, 2013 and 2014.

-Past and Future Breeders' Cup sites:
+Past and future Breeders' Cup sites: